 What Are the Common Symptoms of Environmental Allergies?

-Environmental allergy symptoms can be similar to having a cold, but the same thing doesn't cause them.
-A cold is caused by a virus, whereas allergies are a reaction caused by a response from your immune system to a specific substance in your surroundings.
+Environmental allergy symptoms can be similar to having a cold.
+However a cold is caused by a virus, whereas allergies are a reaction caused by a response from your immune system to a specific substance in your surroundings.

 Some environmental allergy symptoms include: